guardrailsio/security-engineer-challenge/README.md

 **Things that are expected:**

-Overall make sure that you use meaningful commit messages and write clean code.
+- Overall make sure that you use meaningful commit messages, have a solid README and write clean code.
-Wherever you’d have to add something that you feel requires product subscriptions or significant extra time, just mention it in the README.md file.
+- Wherever you’d have to add something that you feel requires product subscriptions or significant extra time, just mention it in the README.md file.

 **Things you don’t have to worry about:**